MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ### Timings

-The `TimingProblem` wrapper is used to measure the total time spent performing function evaluations:
+The `TimingProblem` wrapper is used to measure the total time spent performing function evaluations.
+This can capture up to a nanoseconds resolution, as long as the system supports that level of accuracy.

 <!-- java:test/org/moeaframework/snippet/ProblemSnippet.java [74:76] -->